codio-content/MySQL-What_is_a_database/.guides/content/Sourcing-SQL-files-97ef.md

 USE people;

-SELECT SURNAME FROM names
+SELECT surname FROM names
-ORDER BY SURNAME DESC
+ORDER BY surname DESC
 LIMIT 5;
 ```